• Skip to primary navigation

 Wait, I would have to move to a different country for that.

 We don't have have buffalo in the United States.
-We have bison.
+We have the American Bison.
 I learned this as a kid from a park ranger at Yellowstone National Park.

 Bison and buffalo are completely different animals.
 Buffalo or water buffalo look more like a cow.
 It makes sense as bison meat has a lot of similarities to cow.